Jubilee Ministry is an initiative of the Episcopal Church to engage congregations in the important work of empowering people to change their lives.

-In our diocese there are 21 Jubilee Centers.
+In our diocese there are over 30 Jubilee Centers.
 These ministries encompass an enormous range of initiatives, services, programs, and people, and provide aid and support to a diverse collection of communities.

-We invite you to read more about The Episcopal Church’s domestic povery ministries, which include Jubilee ministries and a collection of powerful stories of these ministries in action.
+We invite you to read more about The Episcopal Church’s domestic poverty ministries, which include Jubilee ministries and a collection of powerful stories of these ministries in action.

 Please visit the Jubilee Ministry Facebook page for up-to-date information about what’s happening across the country.